loteoo/hyperapp-starter/README.md

+### File structure
-*Proposed folder structure as your project grows*
+Proposed folder structure as your project grows, adapt it to your needs.

 ```
 ├── _templates/                       # Hygen code generators